Thursday, February 12, 2026

 When you've got all the ice melted and out, dry it up with towels and close the freezer.
 Let it sit for about 30 min-1 hr.
 Plug it back in and if it starts up, you're in business.
 It's optimal to wait for an hour to refill the freezer so it can cool down before adding the food back.
 If it was all still frozen, it's not such a big deal.

-This whole process took me about 2hrs start to finish & reloaded.
+This whole process took me about 2 hrs start to finish & reloaded.

 Update: Now that I have a freezer alarm and a thermometer in my freezer, when it has gone off and I find it quickly, and temp hasn't dropped below 40 and most things are still frozen and not a lot of ice buildup.
 I've just locked the freezer door (This is the same effect as putting it all in a cooler), unplugged the freezer and put a fan facing the condenser (bottom side where it's really warm).
 Wait an hour or 2.
 When freezer feels cool to touch on outside where it used to be warm, plug it back in and see if the condenser starts back up.
 This has worked every time.
-It's just a matter of letting the condensor cool off and start back up.
-If a lot of ice has built up, it's best to to the cooler method and start fresh.
+It's just a matter of letting the condenser cool off and start back up.
+If a lot of ice has built up, it's best to move on to the cooler method and start fresh.

 White Shirts White Again!